monikaramos/Bggn213/README.md

 # bggn213
 lab
-This repo is for my UCSD bioinformatics class.
+This repository is for my UCSD bioinformatics class.